Warehouse District Kurazukuri (Kawagoe)

 Top:

-Saitama Resona Bank - The building, a registered tangible cultural property, is still used as a bank and has a distinct green cooper dome roof.
+Saitama Resona Bank - The building, a registered tangible cultural property, is still used as a bank and has a distinct green copper dome roof.
 It was constructed during the Taisho period (1912 - 1926) in the year 1918.

-Kashiya Yokocho (Penny Candy Lane) - This narrow street with a length of 80 meters is a dream come true for all candy lovers:) You can explore in total 22 hard candy shops and traditional sweet shops.
-Many inexpensive sweets like fugashi (wheat gluten sweets) or dango (skewered rice flour dumplings) and my favourite senbei (rice cracker) can be bought here.
+Kashiya Yokocho (Penny Candy Lane) - This narrow street with a length of 80 meters is a dream come true for all candy lovers:) You can explore in total of 22 hard candy shops and traditional sweet shops.
+Many inexpensive sweets like fugashi (wheat gluten sweets) or dango (skewered rice flour dumplings) and my favorite senbei (rice cracker) can be bought here.

 Kawagoe Festival Museum - The Kawagoe Festival has a tradition of more than 360 years.
-The museum is full of photographs, audio and video recordings, various materials and real floats.
+The museum is full of photographs, audio and video recordings, various materials, and real floats.

 Nearby:

-Taisho-roman Street - Buildings in this street dating back to the Taisho era (1912 - 1926) and creating a unique atmosphere.
+Taisho-roman Street - Buildings, like the 1901 Tea House, in this 200-meter-long street, dating back to the Taisho era (1912 - 1926) and creating a unique atmosphere.

 Festival & Events in Kawagoe (dates can change without notice)